-Science Cheerleader Hilary here, thrilled to be back again to tell you about some of the incredible ladies leading both careers and cheers for the New England Patriots!
+Science Cheerleader Hilary here, thrilled to be back again to tell you about some of the incredible ladies leading both careers and cheers for the New England Patriots, who are on their way to the NFL Playoffs!
 Read on below to find out about the amazing things these talented women are doing both on the field and in their fields!

 Theresa: Molecular Biophysics and Biochemistry

 I graduated from Yale University with a B.S. in Molecular Biophysics and Biochemistry.
 I am currently working at the Broad Institute of MIT and Harvard as a research associate in the laboratory of Feng Zhang.
 I am helping to develop a genome-editing platform by harnessing the crazy genome rearrangement pathway found in ciliated protozoa.
 Genome editing, or the ability to change the DNA code of human cells, allows us to further understand complicated genetic diseases such as cancer and someday could be used in therapeutics.
 I am currently applying to PhD programs in Biochemistry and Biophysics and I hope to continue contributing to scientific discovery throughout my career.
 My interest in science developed as a kid through science fair projects such as designing a seashell filter to remove lead contamination from water or harnessing wind energy with a kite power system.
 As a New England Patriots Cheerleader, I enjoy being engaged in the community and connecting with many different people.
 It has also allowed me to share my passion for science with kids and to encourage them to follow their own dreams, whatever they may be!